chacon44/Spring-demo/Spring demo project-Theory.md

 * For subtask 4:
     * What is relationship between @RequestMapping annotation and @PostMapping, @GetMapping, etc?
 Why does simple
       @RequestMapping even exist?
+      Req

         * What is difference between "produces" and "consumes" values in @RequestMapping and others?

         * How does Postman communicates type of request body (i. e.
 JSON, plain text, binary, etc) to server?
 Would just choosing the proper body type in Postman "Body" tab be enough?
         * How to override default header in Postman?
         * What does @RequestBody actually do?
 What would happen, if you send body with different structure, than it expects?
 (I. e. response DTO instead of expected request DTO)
         * Bonus HARD question: assume, that, now HTTP 400 response would also need to have response body in a form of separate ErrorResponseDTO, like this: json { "errorDescription": "Your question is missing or empty" } Java would show an error, if you would try to put an ErrorResponseDTO into ResponseEntity<ResponseDTO>.
 How can this be resolved?